menu

 • Don’t pay anything without having a lawyer look at it.

 • Don’t admit, deny, or put any dates, uses, or other admissions in writing.
 This includes saying “this is fair use!” or “I got it off of Wikipedia!”
-Remember: “everything you say, Picrights can and will use against you!”
+Remember: “everything you say, Higbee and Associates or Picrights can and will use against you!”

 • DO NOT think they will just go away.
 These are automated and/ or high-volume letters that are part of a very well oiled machine, and Picrights or Higbee & Associates will more than likely follow up.